nandannmenon/mathematics-for-machine-learning-specialization-main/README.md

-# Mathematics for Machine Learning and Data Science Specialization - Coursera
+# Mathematics for Machine Learning and Data Science Specialization

 Mathematics for Machine Learning and Data Science Specialization offered by deeplearning.ai , instructed by Luis Serrano on Coursera.